lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project3_1.md

 Create a random array of 5,000 integers using `java.util.Random`.
 See [this tutorial](https://www.tutorialspoint.com/generate-a-random-array-of-integers-in-java).

-Use the `java.lang.System.nanoTime()` to measure the three methods for both data structures.
+Use the `java.lang.System.nanoTime()` to measure the following.
 See [the documentation](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/System.html#nanoTime()) for a description of how to use `nanoTime()` to measure how long some code takes to execute.
 Convert your time in nanoseconds to time in milliseconds by dividing by 100000.

 ### Sample output

+You don't need to match the sample output, but consult the grading and the description above to make sure you get full points.

 ```
 Here's the ArrayDS adding first: